macloo/python-adv-web-apps/docs/scraping3.rst

 Using Selenium
 --------------

+*Updated March 2023 for Selenium 4.*

-We can use `Selenium <https://selenium.dev/>`_ together with BeautifulSoup when BeautifulSoup *alone* is unable to get the contents we want from a web page.
+We can use `Selenium <https://www.selenium.dev/>`_ together with BeautifulSoup when BeautifulSoup *alone* is unable to get the contents we want from a web page.
 Selenium is a Python package or framework that automates a web browser.

+Selenium can be tricky.
+Refer to `the official documentation <https://www.selenium.dev/documentation/webdriver/>`_ as needed.

 **Two common situations where Selenium is necessary:**